About NPPatch

 The Nonprofit Success Pack has a similar origin story, even if the soil is digital.

 In 2008, the Salesforce Foundation (later Salesforce.org) partnered with the nonprofit Salesforce community to launch the Nonprofit Starter Pack — an open-source project to make the Salesforce platform actually work the way nonprofits needed it to.
-It started as five separately installed managed packages that handled the basics: constituent management, household relationships, affiliations, and fundraising.
+It started as six separately installed managed packages that handled the basics: constituent management, household relationships, affiliations, and fundraising.

 But what made NPSP remarkable was never just the code.
 It was the community around it.
 From the beginning, NPSP was shaped by the people who used it.
 Nonprofit administrators, consultants, developers, and partners came together at Community Sprints — collaborative working sessions where people contributed code, documentation, reports, best practices, and ideas.
 You didn’t need to be a developer to make NPSP better.
 As one Sprint attendee put it, knowing firsthand what’s working, what confuses users, and what features are needed is exactly what the builders need to hear.
 That knowledge is its own kind of contribution.